 More than 300 cyclists, including several national champions, showed up Sunday to race in honor of the late cycling coach Stan Anderson.
-The turnout for the 3rd Annual Stan Anderson Memorial Criterium at Woodlands Corporate Park made the work of Tampa's BBC Club more than worthwhile.
+The turnout for the third annual Stan Anderson Memorial Criterium at Woodlands Corporate Park made the work of Tampa's BBC Club more than worthwhile.

-"We will continue to have this race for as long as I am around," said United States Cycling Federation district representative Joel Goldmacher.
+"We will continue to have this race for as long as I am around," said U.S. Cycling Federation district representative Joel Goldmacher.
 "When Stan was in the hospital, before he passed away, he asked me to keep BBC going.
 Club support for this annual event has been just tremendous."

 Winner of the Pro 1-2 category, or Expert/Elite as it is now called, was Radisa Cubric (Guiltless Gourmet), an Olympic cyclist from Yugoslavia and a winter resident of Tampa.
-Cubric outsprinted the field after completing his 40-mile morning ride.
+Cubric outsprinted the field after first completing a 40-mile ride.
 He then logged another 45 miles in the late afternoon.